NDEats/NDEats-Back-End/README.md

 Notes:
 * Variables are in <>, i.e. <string: dropoff location> can be replaced with Hesburg or <float: tip> can be replaced with 5.50
 * These should all be just in one line
-* The ID of each person is returned in the response from the server when you add a person
+* The ID of each person/order is returned in the response from the server when you add a person/order
 * Deleting an order and dropping off an order are the same request; both move the order from the orders table to the old orders table

 ### Syntax